dandycheung/compose-menu/docs/index.md

 # Composables Core

-Unstyled, fully accessible Compose Multiplatform UI components that you can customize to your heart's desire.
+Unstyled, fully accessible Compose Multiplatform UI components that you can customize to your heart's content.

 Available for Compose Desktop, Compose Web (Js/WASM), Jetpack Compose (Android), iOS, and any other platform Compose can run on.